guip97/ProceduralRecoilAnimationSystem/README.md

 # What can this asset be used for?

-The main purpose of the plugin is to make creation of recoil animations for weapons much faster, easier and convenient.
+Whenever user presses the first button in a shooter game, a certain reaction from the weapon must be seen on the screen, this is called visual recoil or recoil animation.
+With this plugin, you can create high-quality lightweight recoil animations for firearms.

 # What does this asset offer?
 Here are the benefits you can get from using this asset: